-In the United States, November 11 is called Veterans Day, a day on which all veterans, living and dead, are honored.
+In the United States, November 11th is called Veterans Day, a day on which all veterans, living and deceased, are honored.
 In the U.S., the poppy is also worn on Memorial Day—the last Monday in May.

 Our poppy ornament is from St. Nicolas, a proud member of BAFTS (British Association of Fair Trade Suppliers) and supports the 10 Principles of Fair Trade, as set out by the World Fair Trade Organization.

 Headquartered in London, St. Nicolas specializes in bespoke historical figure Christmas decorations.
 Each poppy ornament is handmade in India.

 The ornament measures three inches in diameter.

 Purchase both the Poppy Brooch and Poppy Ornament and receive the ornament at 50% off when you enter the discount code Poppy at check out!